Elmiron Class Action Lawsuit

 Elmiron Lawsuits: IC Drug Linked to Blindness and Eye Problems

 Victims of Elmiron are currently filing lawsuits across the country.
-These lawsuits allege that the manufacturers of Elmiron, Johnson & Johnson and its subsidiary Janssen Pharmaceuticals, did not disclose the link between Elmiron and serious eye problems, including blindness to the public.
+These mass tort lawsuits allege that the manufacturers of Elmiron, Johnson & Johnson and its subsidiary Janssen Pharmaceuticals, did not disclose the link between Elmiron and serious eye problems, including blindness to the public.
 As such, many patients with Interstitial Cystitis and other medical issues took Elmiron without knowing the potential risks.
 Now, they suffer from a wide range of eye problems that have severely impacted their vision.

 In June 2020, Janssen Pharmaceuticals update the drug's product label to include a warning of vision problems.
 This label states that the drug can change pigments in the retina, causing a wide range of vision problems and eyesight changes.
 However, this warning came too late for many victims and their families.